 Comparison with Other Imaging Modalities

-CT Chest: Excellent for lung parenchyma and bone detail but involves radiation exposure.
+Excellent for lung and bone detail, but it uses radiation

-MRI Chest: Superior for soft tissue and vascular imaging, radiation-free, and complementary to CT.
+Superior soft tissue and vascular imaging, no radiation

 Conclusion